EricDarve/NLA/content/sherman_morrison_woodbury.md

 $$= I + U \left( CVA^{-1} - CVA^{-1} \right) = I + U(0) = I$$

-Since the product of the matrix and its proposed inverse is the identity matrix, the formula is correct.
+The product is the identity matrix.
+Both factors are square, so a one-sided inverse is automatically two-sided, and the proposed expression is therefore $(A + UCV)^{-1}$.

 ````